Small group options

-- Fun in the Son children's ministry begins its monthly meetings on Sunday September 25 at 5pm in fellowship hall.
-Children in 1st to 7th grade are invited to a time of pizza, games and stories of Jesus, our best friend.
+- Fun in the Son children's ministry has its monthly meeting on Sunday October 23 at 6:30pm in fellowship hall.
+Children in grades 5-7 are invited to join with the senior high youth group for pumpkin carving fun.
+Please bring your own pumpkin.
 Encourage grandchildren, neighbors and friends to attend this group led by Pastor Michael, his wife Diane, and Mo Gorman.

 - Tuesday October 11 will mark the beginning of a new small group opportunity, studying a book by Kay Warren on Joy.

 The Chancel Choir will resume rehearsals on Thursday nights at 7:30pm beginning September 8th.
 Newcomers are encouraged to give the choir a try!
 The handbell choir rehearsals will begin again on Thursday September 22 at 6:30pm for adults and Sunday September 25 for beginners and youth.
 Contact Jenny Whitenack to indicate your interest.
 Sunday October 23 is Music Sunday, where the music is the message!